maiko254/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 8-true_knowledge - Script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.

 9-divide_and_rule - Script that prints the result of POWER divided by DIVIDE, followed by a new line.

+11-binary_to_decimal - Script that converts a number from base 2 to base 10.